Table of Contents

 Today, almost every start-up company offers option programs to its employees.
-If in the early days of a startup’s activity it is either not possible to pay an employee’s salary at all or it is not possible to pay a salary that meets market conditions, then options are a good way to motivate employees.
+Suppose, in the early days of a startup’s activity, it is either not possible to pay an employee’s salary at all, or it is not possible to pay a salary that meets market conditions.
+In that case, options are a good way to motivate employees.

 What is an option?

 An option is an instrument that gives the employee the right, but not the obligation, to receive some benefit in the future.
 Such a benefit may be, for example, a shareholding in a company or a sum of money.
 Options are intended for motivating employees and reducing labor turnover.
-Their main value is that the employee feels more connected to the company where he or she works and can become a shareholder in the future through the option, or at least benefit from the growth of the company.
+Their main value is that the employee feels more connected to the company where he or she works and can become a shareholder in the future through the option or at least benefit from the company’s growth.

 Different types of options

 The most common option in Estonia is the classic share option which gives the employee the right to receive shares in the company after a certain period.
 For example, after three years, the employee has the right to acquire a share in the company with a nominal value of 50 euros at an agreed price.
 An alternative to the share option is an option that can only be exercised after an exit or when the company is sold.
 Other options enable us to receive a sum of money instead of a shareholding in the company.

 The vesting period of options also has implications from the tax perspective.
 Namely, the vesting period must be at least three years for an option to be exercised tax-free.
 The exercise of the option after three years is not considered a fringe benefit, meaning the employer does not incur a tax liability.

 However, in the future, the employee will incur income tax liability from the transfer of securities.
 The employee’s gain or loss from the transfer of securities (acquired shareholding) is calculated as the difference between the sale price and the acquisition cost.

 The exercise of the option before the expiry of three years as of the granting of the option is considered a fringe benefit, and the employer has to pay taxes on the fringe benefit.